Barcodes, Badges, and Scanners at Conventions: Are You Taking the Wrong Approach?

 Being scanned without my permission was a bit freaky and it made me feel like a faceless, nameless entity (Minority Report, anyone?).
 Besides, even if there is a customer scan quota to meet and you’re only interested in the numbers, there’s no reason to point that out to attendees.
 The sympathy vote doesn’t count for much if people don’t care about what you’re selling in the first place!
-And as Jana mentioned in yesterday’s post: “The ultimate goal for your presence at a trade show or convention is not to get more contact information.
+And as Jana mentioned in another blog post: “The ultimate goal for your presence at a trade show or convention is not to get more contact information.
 It’s to get more customers.”
 Keep that in mind when you have your barcode scanner poised for attack!

 However, I’m happy to report that the vast majority of vendors at the ASI Show got it right.
 The people who spent those extra minutes or seconds to inform me about their products prior to jabbing me with a scanner are not only the most memorable but also the most likely to receive a call back.
 Furthermore, exhibitors who exchanged business cards with me and had their catalogs readily available (in addition to politely asking to scan my badge) are the ones who demonstrated that they actually wanted my business.
 Don’t rely solely on your scanner to network for you!

 General trade show takeaways from the aforementioned scanning techniques: